 | Co-Coordinators |

 Lisa Davis is currently working as a consultant and facilitator for school districts and non-profit organizations.
 She specializes in the education policy, strategic leadership, team-building, and governance arenas.
 Since 2012, Lisa has been co-coordinator of the NY Education Policy Leadership Program (she was a NY EPFP Fellow in 2010-11).
 In 2021, she and Bob Monson spearheaded the development of an Advanced Education Policy Leadership Program for EPLP alumni, and they both serve as Coordinators for this multi-state program.
+Lisa is also an adjunct consultant for the New York State School Boards Association (NYSSBA).

 Lisa was the Executive Director of the Westchester Putnam School Boards Association (WPSBA) from 2008 to 2019.
 Throughout her tenure, she worked to expand the depth and breadth of the Association's programming and outreach, and visibility.
-She developed and facilitated programs on topics such as: governance; leadership and team-building; education policy; teaching and learning; school finance and equity issues; and public education advocacy,.
+She developed and facilitated programs on topics such as: governance; leadership and team-building; education policy; teaching and learning; school finance and equity issues; and public education advocacy.
 She also served on multiple regional and state commissions and presented at education conferences.
 As WPSBA Executive Director, Lisa also coordinated the Lower Hudson Education Coalition (LHEC), a regional four-county public education advocacy organization.
 She also worked as a consultant for the Child Care Council of Westchester, focusing on quality-improvement tools for Head Start and other child care centers.
 Lisa served on the Chappaqua Board of Education from 1998 to 2007.
 Lisa is trained in the Technology of Participation (ToP™) Facilitation method through ICA Associates, Toronto, Canada, having completed several multi-day courses including: Facilitation Method; Transformational Strategy; and Meetings that Work/Group Participation. |

 Dr. Robert Feirsen is currently Associate Professor of Educational Leadership at Manhattanville College, where he also coordinates the Graduate Programs in Educational Leadership.
 Prior to coming to Manhattanville, he served as the Chairperson of the Education Department in the